 Do animals think and, if so, how?
 Do they have an emotional life?
 Do they communicate?
 To what extent is animal cognition similar to human cognition and how does it differ?

-Our annual Cognitive Science spring event focusses on non-human cognition.
+Our annual Cognitive Science spring event focuses on non-human cognition.
 The event is built around two lectures by young researchers who have done exciting new work.
-The lectures will be followed by open discussion led by Prof. Bryce Huebner of our Philosophy Department.
+The lectures will be followed by an open discussion led by Prof. Bryce Huebner of our Philosophy Department.

 Light refreshments will be available.

 2 pm Jessica Cantlon, Rochester: Math, Monkeys, and the Developing Brain

 3 pm Sarah Brosnan, Georgia State: Coordination Across the Primates

 Thirty thousand years ago, humans kept track of numerical quantities by carving slashes on fragments of bone.
 It took approximately 25,000 years for the first iconic written numerals to emerge among human cultures.
 Now, children acquire the meanings of verbal counting words, Arabic numerals, written number words, and the procedures of basic arithmetic operations, such as addition and subtraction, in just 6 years (between ages 2 and 8).
 What cognitive abilities enabled our ancestors to record tallies in the first place?
 Additionally, what foundational abilities allow children to rapidly acquire the formal mathematics knowledge that took our ancestors many millennia to invent?
 Our research examines the origins and organization of numerical information in humans using evidence from child development, the organization of the human brain, and non-human primate cognition.